luisbernardinello/timber-lords/README.md

 # Timber Lords

-Timber Lords is an arcade-style game where you play as a lumberjack chopping down an endless tree.
+Timber Lords is an arcade-style game made with Raylib, where you play as a lumberjack chopping down an endless tree.
 Test your reflexes and timing as you avoid branches while trying to achieve the highest score possible!

 # How to play